wsgavin/osxinit/README.md

 **N.B.** NO WARRANTY USE AT YOUR OWN RISK

-**N.B.** This repository is still a work in progress.
+**N.B.** This repository is a work in progress.

 These are a set of scripts I've created to setup my OS X box.
 I've learned quite a bit from other folks dotfiles and install scripts and do my best to provide acknowledgments.
 Essentially Mathias Bynens has been the major influence.
-His dotfile can be found here https://github.com/mathiasbynens/dotfiles.
+His dotfiles can be found here https://github.com/mathiasbynens/dotfiles.

 There's an order to the scripts.

 1. `check.sh`
 2. `initialize.sh`
-3. `setup.sh`
-4. `osx.sh`
+3. `osx.sh`

 ## `check.sh`